christophergarthwood/appdevstig_docs/Template_011_ThreatAssessment.md

 *Mitigation:*
 Use digital signatures or similar mechanisms to verify the software or data is from the expected source and has not been altered.

 Ensure libraries and dependencies, such as npm or Maven, are consuming trusted repositories.
-If you have a higher risk profile, consider hosting an internal known-good repository that's vetted.
+If you have a higher risk profile, consider hosting a well-known good repository that's vetted.

 Ensure that a software supply chain security tool, such as OWASP Dependency Check or OWASP CycloneDX, is used to verify that components do not contain known vulnerabilities